 Stetson University College of Law is covered by the Family Educational Rights and Privacy Act of 1974 (FERPA), which is designed to protect students' rights with regard to educational records maintained by the institution.
-Under this Act, students have the following rights: 1) the right to inspect and review educational records maintained by the institution that pertain to such student; 2) the right to challenge the content of records on the ground that they are inaccurate, misleading or a violation of the student's privacy or other rights; and 3) the right to control disclosures from the student's records with certain exceptions.
+Under this Act, students have the following rights: 1) the right to inspect and review educational records maintained by the institution that pertain to a such student; 2) the right to challenge the content of records on the ground that they are inaccurate, misleading or a violation of the student's privacy or other rights; and 3) the right to control disclosures from the student's records with certain exceptions.

 Notice of Campus Security Act

-CENTER FOR EXCELLENCE IN ELDER LAW
+CENTER FOR ELDER JUSTICE

 1401 61st Street South